FX7/kinder/README.md

 * KT_KODI_HOST : Host of your Kodi instance. eg: 192.168.0.100

+The following environment variable **must** be set before start with Emby.
+They are not needed for streaming provider voting:

+* KT_EMBY_URL : The url of your Emby instance. eg: https://emby.example.com/
+* KT_EMBY_API_KEY : API Key for your emby instance.

 The following environment variables **may** be set before start:

 * KT_KODI_USERNAME : Username to access your Kodi API.
 Default is _kodi_.